Critical Steps to Win Over Creditors

 Whether a debt obligation is $1,000 or in the millions, the overall advice for handling debt negotiation remains the same, according to David Soble: communicate, consult with the appropriate experts and proceed with caution.
 Financial relief is possible.

-An attorney for 23 years, Soble has worked both sides of the debtor-creditor negotiation table, representing various multi-billion dollar banks and national finance companies as well as helping small business owners and homeowners.
+An experienced attorney, Soble has worked both sides of the debtor-creditor negotiation table, representing various multi-billion dollar banks and national finance companies as well as helping small business owners and homeowners.

 While it may not feel good, keeping the lines of communication open benefits both parties.
 Banks and creditors want to work out a payment arrangement.
 Ignoring and avoiding creditors gives them no alternative but to escalate collection action.

-- Contact a credit professional early in the process.
 For those who are uncomfortable with negotiating, contacting a professional about a debt issue may be the answer.
 Reach out to a non-profit credit or debt counselor early in the process.
 Procrastinating can make the situation worse.

 “Short sales”on properties are more common these days, yet going through a “short sale” does not automatically relieve the obligation to the bank.
 Mortgage obligations are written contracts, and real estate agents cannot interpret or provide advice on the law.
 Not all attorneys specialize in real estate or debt resolution, either.
 Talking with the proper professional can prevent costly mistakes.

 Avoid individuals who aren’t properly credentialed.
 That should be a top priority.
 Anyone involved with a real estate transaction needs to be licensed — from federally regulated loan officers to state-regulated real estate agents and attorneys.
 And even then, ensure that the professional has the experience and reputation necessary to help out in a financial or legal crisis.

 If you liked what you read, check out our related YouTube videos